iMishaDev/imishadev.github.io/about.md

 title: About
 permalink: /about/
 ---
 Mashael is a software engineer with experience in writing maintainable, secure and test-driven code.
 She is a Javascript and PHP developer.
-Her experience includes creating, releasing, and maintaining web systems.
-She enjoys analayzing, strcuturing, building, and maintaining Software.
+She is also a web school constructor with Udacity.
+Her experience includes creating, releasing, and maintaining web applications.
+She enjoys analayzing, strcuturing, building, and maintaining Softwares. she also enjoys mentoring and always try to make the learning experience as much as possible easy and more fun.

-### My Free time Activities:
+### Her Free time Activities:
 - Read about javascript.
 - Read about data strucures and algorithms.
 - Read about clean code & design patterns.
 - regularly solve coding problems.

-### My goal:
+### Her goal:
-Be the best version of me.
+Be the best version of her.

-### Contact me
+### Contact her

 [imishadev@gmail.com](mailto:imishadev@gmail.com)